clojure-emacs/clj-refactor.el/README.md

     https://github.com/clojure-emacs/clj-refactor.el

-To fetch the test dependencies, install [cask](https://github.com/cask/cask) if you haven't already,
-then:

-    $ cd /path/to/clj-refactor
-    $ cask

 Run the tests with:

     $ make test

 Before submitting a patch, or a pull request, make sure all tests are passing and that your patch is in line with the [contribution